codingMustache/codingMustache/README.md

 ## Daily Trivia

-What type of sound chip does the Super Nintendo Entertainment System (SNES) have?
+.at is the top-level domain for what country?
- 1. ADPCM Sampler
+ 1. Austria
- 2. Programmable Sound Generator (PSG)
+ 2. Angola
- 3. FM Synthesizer
+ 3. Australia
- 4. PCM Sampler
+ 4. Argentina

 <details>
   <summary>Answer</summary>
-  ADPCM Sampler
+  Austria
 </details>